 Work in the Church

 Following twelve years of lay work as a musician within a number of Christian denominations, John Kersey was brought to an eventual realisation that his vocation lay specifically within those Traditionalist movements that had sought to preserve the pre-Vatican I Catholic Church.
 Consecrated in the historic Catholic Apostolic Succession, he is the eighth elected Prince-Abbot of the religious and chivalric foundation of San Luigi, founded in North Africa in 1883, and the sixth Mukungu of San Luigi in the Kingdom of Bunyoro-Kitara.
-In this capacity he is Superior-General of the Order of Antioch, a dispersed traditionalist jurisdiction with clergy in Europe, America and Australia, and a Trustee of two Charitable Trusts.
+In this capacity he is Superior-General of the Order of Antioch, a dispersed traditionalist jurisdiction with clergy in Europe, America and Australia, and a Trustee of two Charitable Trusts in the UK.
 He has also since 2008 been responsible for the UK representation of the Apostolic Episcopal Church and the Order of Corporate Reunion.
 The AEC and OCR are historic ecumenical communions both based in New York, USA.

-John Kersey’s published writings range from books addressing aspects of the history of independent education and the independent sacramental movement to new editions of classic texts, including Leadbeater’s The Science of the Sacraments.
+John Kersey’s published writings range from books addressing aspects of the history of independent education and the independent sacramental movement to new editions of classic texts, including C.W.
+Leadbeater’s The Science of the Sacraments.
 His recent books include The University Outside State Control (2009), the first to address its controversial topic in depth, Arnold Harris Mathew and the Old Catholic Movement in England 1908-52 (2010), and Joseph-René Vilatte (1854-1929): Some Aspects of his Life, Work and Succession (2011).
 For twelve years he also worked as a music critic for a number of journals, including Hi-Fi News and Record Review, Tempo and International Piano, and contributed twenty articles on music and literature to the Routledge Encyclopedia of Contemporary Italian Culture.
 He currently blogs for the Libertarian Alliance.